Lamington National Park, Kangaroo Island, and Tasmania

 You need to be able to get in and out of the vehicle and boat on the Bruny Island cruise.
 You’ll take short walks during stops while driving between destinations.
 You’ll take longer walks at Cradle Mountain on uneven ground, but if you prefer shorter walks, we will make them available.
 Please contact us if you have any health concerns that may make this trip challenging.

-Flights you (or a travel agent) book: Arrive in Brisbane, Australia (BNE) by September 15 to meet the rest of the participants who arrive around 12:30pm at Brisbane airport.
-If you are arriving from our Northern Australia tour, see the Flights section in its itinerary for arrival information.
-Depart from Devonport, Tasmania (DPO) anytime on September 28.
+Flights you (or a travel agent) book: Arrive in Brisbane, Australia (BNE) by September 30 to meet the rest of the participants who arrive around 12:30pm at Brisbane airport.
+If you are arriving from our Northern Australia trip, see the Flights section in its itinerary for arrival information.
+Depart from Devonport, Tasmania (DPO) anytime on October 13.

-Flights we book for you: The round-trip flights between Kangaroo Island and Adelaide are included in the tour cost.
-Luggage is limited to 33lbs (15kg) of check-in luggage and 15lbs (7kg) carry-on (the number of bags does not matter); the Adelaide Airport has luggage storage facilities where you can stash extra luggage.
-The two internal flights, and if arriving from our Northern Australia tour, the one-way flight from Cairns to Brisbane; we’ll add the flight costs to your final trip balance.
+Flights we book for you: The round-trip flights between Kangaroo Island and Adelaide are included in the trip cost.
+The two internal flights, and if arriving from our Northern Australia trip, the one-way flight from Cairns to Brisbane; we’ll add the flight costs to your final trip balance.

 "Cliff Notes Summary: Cheesemans' always does it right!
 This is our fourth Cheesemans' trip and we have more on the books, because these people know how to do it right and DELIVER.
 The courtesy and depth of knowledge of all the folks taking care of us is just incredible and I would not consider taking a trip like this with anyone else."